simon-im-security/ASD-Live-Fire-Exchange-Program/README.md

 ### 🔎 Scenario: Killer Trojan

-A Trojan has infected a Windows host.
-The attacker uses native tools to download and execute the payload, set up persistence, and attempt to communicate externally.
-Your mission is to identify the infection vector, isolate the binary, confirm persistence, and clean it all up.
+An EDR alert has flagged suspicious behaviour on a user workstation.
+Analysis indicates a Trojan was downloaded and executed using built-in Windows utilities, with attempts to establish persistence and possibly access email data.
+Your goal is to investigate the host, confirm the infection method, locate the payload, and eradicate all signs of compromise.

 ---